-Frequently Asked Questions (FAQs) Plan to Enhance Diversity (PED)
+Frequently Asked Questions (FAQs) Related to the Plan to Enhance Diversity (PED)

-1. What are NCI's expectations for PED?
+1. What are NCI's expectations for the PED?

-That centers should establish the necessary infrastructure and demonstrate the long-term commitment for sustained diversity across the center's membership, leadership, and advisory committees.
+That centers establish the necessary infrastructure and demonstrate a long-term commitment to sustained diversity across the center's membership, leadership, and advisory committees.